 Georgia Social Work Licensing Requirements

-The southeastern state of Georgia employs over 13,000 social workers who earned an average annual wage of $52,000 in 2014.1 If the idea of becoming a social worker in the state of Georgia interests you, you should first understand the specific requirements needed to get there.
+Over 13,000 social workers are employed in the southeastern state of Georgia, where the average annual wage for social workers was $47,943 in 2017.1 If the idea of becoming a social worker in the state of Georgia interests you, you should first understand the specific requirements needed to work in this field in the state.

-The Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists (the Board) regulates and sets the requirements for social workers in the state.
-Provided below is an outline of how to become a social worker in Georgia based on the standards set forth by the Georgia Board of Social Work.
+The Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists regulates and sets the requirements for social workers in the state.
+Provided below is an outline of how to become a social worker in Georgia based on the standards set forth by the Board.

 How to Become a Social Worker in Georgia

-Those with a bachelor’s degree in social work (BSW) from a Council on Social Work Education (CSWE) accredited program can practice as social workers under the supervision of a more experienced social worker.
-However, a minimum of a master’s in social work (MSW) is required for licensure in the state of Georgia.
-Individuals seeking higher pay or with the desire to teach clinical social work should consider obtaining a doctoral degree in social work.
-Below you will find more detail about the educational requirements for a licensed master social worker (LMSW) or a licensed clinical social worker (LCSW) in the state of Georgia.
+Those with a bachelor’s degree in social work (BSW) from a Council on Social Work Education (CSWE)-accredited program can practice as social workers under the supervision of a more experienced social worker.
+However, a minimum of a master’s degree in social work (MSW) is required for licensure in the state of Georgia.
+Individuals seeking higher pay or with the desire to teach clinical social work may consider obtaining a doctoral degree in social work.
+Below you will find more detail about the educational requirements for licensure as a Licensed Master’s Social Worker (LMSW) or a Licensed Clinical Social Worker (LCSW) in the state of Georgia.

 Bachelor of Social Work (BSW)